chai314/UnpossibleCathexis/content/posts/skhh.md

 I’m adamantine.
 My piss is the Styx.
 All passengers aboard, may I have your attention, please?
 I said please, so I presume I have it.
 Kindly take a gander at the spectacle by your window-sides.
 This is the actual, glorious Styx, flush and lush, fetched to you tonight from the vault of the Gods.
 All at the cost of a cheap train ride?
 Boy, what a deal\!

-That’s not very decent, buddy.
+That’s not very decent buddy.
 Clearly you’re not thinking straight.
 Just listen to me.

 Thank you, Spike\!
 Tom thought long and hard for once in his life.
 Gazed into the chasm and... you know what Tom saw? *Mise en abyme.* What Tom needs to do is stop giving a hang...
 Et tu, Toodles?
 Forced me to choose between you and my moral drive.
-You vivisect the fiber of my being, and proceed to throw me out... no different from that hag Two Shoes.
+You vivisect the fiber of my being, and proceed to throw me out, just like that hag Two Shoes did.

 Buddy, Tom?
 I’m Tom too – I’m Thomas the Tank Engine.
 Tom, I need you to shut up and listen clearly.
 I’m gonna slow down at that bend, you’re gonna hop off, and we’re gonna agree to agree that it’s just not your day.

 …Thomas.
 You’re me?

 Zip it, I said.
 God.
-You’ve broken the locomotive law tonight more times than I can count on my cars.
-But no cops need to know about this scene you made atop my engine, if you just go now.
+You have broken the locomotive law tonight more times than I can count on my cars.
+But no cops need to know about this scene you've made atop my engine, if you just go now.
 Capisce?

 Thomas, my friend.
 I am the exegesis of a schizo’s magnum opus.
 My middle name is Bazooka.
 I’m a pyramid of deliriants served upon a magnifying glass.
 A kitty of prey, the apex, the lionized one.

+No doubt.

 Thomas, I concede.
 From this moment on I’ll never judge, never jury, never execute.
 My impalpable limits will remain the only unknown, the true Beyond.

 O-kaaay.
 Almost there.
 Be ready to take off, bud.